In this Skylum article, we’ll cover different aspects of natural lighting — like color, quality, and direction — and how

 Soft light is flattering and tends to be the thing many photographers search for when trying to capture that golden glow that occurs right around sunrise or sunset when the hard lighting of the day or the dark lighting of the night has faded.

 Soft light is pleasing to the eye and gives a smooth and ethereal brightness to your subjects with less contrast than its hard lighting counterpart.

 When planning to take photos with natural light, consider such a factor as color.
 After all, there is one important nuance here.
-Unlike the reliability of knowing what color artificial lights will cast in studio, playing with natural light makes things a bit more unpredictable.
+Unlike the reliability of knowing what color artificial lights will cast in the studio, playing with natural light makes things a bit more unpredictable.

 As we have already mentioned above, natural light pictures are absolutely different depending on natural factors.
 So, consider it when you’ll go for a photo shoot.
-Thus, the color of your light will change depending on time of day, the season and the weather.
-In the fall you may experience a golden yellow warmth outside.
+Thus, the color of your light will change depending on the time of day, the season, and the weather.
+In the fall you may experience a golden-yellow warmth outside.
 Perhaps in the winter, snow-blanketed surroundings will provide a bright white glare.
 As the sun rises, you may find a subtle blue glow that covers every inch of your atmosphere.

-When it comes to color of the light, you can experience with white balance settings, like daylight, cloudy or shade.
+When it comes to the color of the light, you can experience white balance settings, like daylight, cloudy, or shade.
 You can also explore Shooting in RAW and editing the white balance or add light to photo online in your post-processing phase using a beginner’s guide to natural light.